laymonk/kubernetes-lxd/README.md

     mp0: /dev/zvol/mypool/my-dockervol,mp=/var/lib/docker,backup=0
     mp1: /dev/zvol/mypool/my-kubeletvol,mp=/var/lib/kubelet,backup=0
     ...
+#### If using lxd

+You have a choice between locating the entire container in one lxd storage pool, or mounting storage pools into specific filesystems within the container whose root filesystem remains ZFS.
+That choice will determine if you create 1 or 2 zfs devices.
+Personally, I prefer to have the entire container in one pool, and the exmaple below is how to do that.

+    zfs create -V 100G mypool/k8s-pool       #choose your preferred size, depending on how much you have or need

+    # we can choose to create the filesystem directly (eg, mkfs.btrfs /dev/zvol/mypool/k8s-pool), or use lxd storage which which is better.
+    # the zfs dev created above is also available at /dev/zd0, or /dev/zd16 or /dev/zd32, etc ... use 'fdisk -l' to check
+    lxc storage create k8s-vol btrfs source=/dev/zvol/mypool/k8s-pool
+    OR
+    lxc storage create k8s-vol btrfs source=/dev/zd16

+    #then in our lxd profile, we can use this device
+    root:
+      path: /
+      pool: k8s
+      type: disk

+    # due to the issue reported and resolved at https://github.com/charmed-kubernetes/bundle/issues/566,
+    # we need an extra device entry to keep kubelet happy
+    k8sdev:
+      type: unix-block
+      source: /dev/zd16
+      path: /dev/zd16

 ## Installing kubernetes in the lxc container
 Below, some commands will need to be executed inside the lxc container and others on the host.